dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 The app's culture is set by matching the first requested language that matches a supported culture of the app.

-For more information on the `Accept-Language` header, see [MDN Web Docs: Accept-Language](https://developer.mozilla.org/docs/Web/HTTP/Headers/Accept-Language).

 Use the `CultureExample1` component shown in the [Demonstration component](#demonstration-component) section to study how globalization works.
+Try United States English (`en-US`) and then Peruvian Spanish (`es-PE`).

+> [!NOTE]
+> Some browsers force you to use the default language setting for both requests and the browser's own UI settings.
+This can make changing the language back to one that you understand difficult because all of the setting UI screens might end up in a language that you can't read.
+A browser such as [Opera](https://www.opera.com/download) is a good choice for testing because it permits you to set a default language for webpage requests but leave the browser's settings UI in your language.

-When the culture is United States English (`en-US`), the rendered component uses month/day date formatting (`6/7`), 12-hour time (`AM`/`PM`), and comma separators in numbers with a dot to separate a decimal value (`1,999.69`):
+When the culture is United States English (`en-US`), the rendered component uses month/day date formatting (`6/7`), 12-hour time (`AM`/`PM`), and comma separators in numbers with a dot for the decimal value (`1,999.69`):

 > **Date**: 6/7/2021 6:45:22 AM
 >
 > **number**: 1,999.69

-When the culture is Peruvian Spanish (`es-PE`), the rendered component uses day/month date formatting (`7/6`), 24-hour time, and period separators in numbers with a comma to separate a decimal value (`1.999,69`):
+When the culture is Peruvian Spanish (`es-PE`), the rendered component uses day/month date formatting (`7/6`), 24-hour time, and period separators in numbers with a comma for the decimal value (`1.999,69`):

 > **Date**: 7/6/2021 6:49:38
 >